MusicGenerator/mumble-ruby-pluginbot-docs/installation_howto.rst

 The bot will start automatically on the next reboot.

-Start everything automatically – if your system IS systemd
+Start everything automatically – if your system is systemd
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Run the following command as root::